vwvats/scenic-forests/README.md

 A responsive website for a cabin rental company.

 ## Objectives
-My objectives for making this project is to achieve proficiency in the following skills:
+My objectives, for making this project, are to achieve proficiency in the following skills:
 - CSS Flexbox and Grid
 - Designing and Coding Layouts
 - Responsive Web Design